Vegan Cookie Dough Protein Balls

 • In a large bowl, mix together the oat flour and the protein powder.

 • Next, add in the cashew butter, maple syrup, vanilla, and 2 tablespoons of plant-based milk.
 Mix until the dough is incorporated.
-If the dough seems dry, add in additional tablespoons of the milk.
+If the dough seems dry, add in additional tablespoons of milk.

 • Fold in the chocolate chips and optional sprinkles.